hardisgroupcom/sfdx-hardis/docs/sf-deployment-assistant/Record-Type-not-found.md

 ---
 title: "Record Type not found (Deployment assistant)"
-description: "How to solve Salesforce deployment error /Error (.*) In field: recordType - no RecordType named (.*) found/gm"
+description: "How to solve Salesforce deployment error /Error (.*) In field: recordType - no RecordType named (.*) found"
 ---
 <!-- markdownlint-disable MD013 -->
 # Record Type not found